United Nations peacekeeping: Formation

-Once a peace treaty has been negotiated, the parties involved might ask the United Nations for a peacekeeping force to oversee various elements of the agreed upon plan.
-This is often done because a group controlled by the United Nations is less likely to follow the interests of any one party, since it itself is controlled by many groups, namely the 15-member Security Council and the intentionally diverse United Nations Secretariat.
+Once a peace treaty has been negotiated, the parties involved might ask the United Nations for a peacekeeping force to supervise various elements of the agreed upon plan.
+This is often done because a group controlled by the United Nations is less likely to favor the interests of any one party since it itself is controlled by many groups, namely the 15-member Security Council and the intentionally diverse United Nations Secretariat.

 If the Security Council approves the creation of a mission, then the Department of Peacekeeping Operations begins planning for the necessary elements.
-At this point, the senior leadership team is selected.
+At this time, the senior command team is selected.
 The department will then seek contributions from member nations.
 Since the UN has no standing force or supplies, it must form ad hoc coalitions for every task undertaken.
 Doing so results in both the possibility of failure to form a suitable force, and a general slowdown in procurement once the operation is in the field.
 Roméo Dallaire, force commander in Rwanda during the Rwandan genocide there, described the problems this poses by comparison to more traditional military deployments:

 It has been shown that contributors deploy their troops with varying speed.
 While the peacekeeping force is being assembled, a variety of diplomatic activities are being undertaken by UN staff.
 The exact size and strength of the force must be agreed to by the government of the nation whose territory the conflict is on.
 The Rules of Engagement must be developed and approved by both the parties involved and the Security Council.
 These give the specific mandate and scope of the mission (e.g. when may the peacekeepers, if armed, use force, and where may they go within the host nation).
 Often, it will be mandated that peacekeepers have host government minders with them whenever they leave their base.
 This complexity has caused problems in the field.
-When all agreements are in place, the required personnel are assembled, and final approval has been given by the Security Council, the peacekeepers are deployed to the region in question.
+When all agreements have been completed, the required personnel are assembled, and final approval has been given by the Security Council, the peacekeepers are deployed to the region in question.

 Financing

 The financial resources of UN Peacekeeping operations are the collective responsibility of UN Member States.
 Decisions about the establishment, maintenance or expansion of peacekeeping operations are taken by the Security Council.
-According to UN Charter every Member State is legally obligated to pay their respective share for peacekeeping.
-Peacekeeping expenses are divided by the General Assembly based upon a formula established by Member States which takes into account the relative economic wealth of Member States among other things.
-In 2017, the UN agreed to reduce the peacekeeping budget by $600 million after the US initially proposed a larger cut of approximately $900 million.
+According to UN Charter every Member State is obligated legally to pay their respective share for peacekeeping.
+Peacekeeping expenses are divided by the General Assembly based upon a formula established by Member States which takes into account the relative economic wealth of Member States among other factors.
+In 2017, the UN agreed to reduce the peacekeeping budget by $600 million after the US initially proposed a larger decrease of approximately $900 million.

 The General Assembly approves resource expenditures for peacekeeping operations on a yearly basis.
-Financing covers the period from 1 July to 30 June of the following year.
+Financing covers the period from 1 July to 30 June of the next year.